SWISS WEALTH MANAGEMENT - THE NEW ENVIRONMENT FOR AMERICAN CLIENTS

 Before...

-Gone are the days of secret numbered accounts and cloak-and-dagger banking practices.
-While only a small fraction of the Swiss banking industry, Swiss private banking once was viewed as catering to those seeking to evade taxes, that era came to an end in 2008 when the IRS cracked down on American tax avoiders.
-Swiss banks paid hefty fines, severed ties with US clients, and abandoned the business of serving Americans due to the burdensome compliance requirements imposed by FATCA.
+While only a small fraction of the Swiss financial industry, Swiss private banking once was once viewed as catering to those seeking to evade taxes.
+That era came to an end in 2008 with the result that ties with US clients were severed due to the burdensome compliance requirements imposed by FATCA.

 FATCA, the Foreign Account Tax Compliance Act, a unilateral US tax law aimed at curtailing potential tax evasion by US taxpayers, came into effect in 2013, ensuring that all foreign accounts and investments held by US taxpayers are disclosed by foreign banks.
 The implementation of FATCA entails high administrative and financial outlays for financial institutions and almost all of Switzerland’s banks opted out of serving American clients, as legitimate as their banking needs may be.